MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         - "no"
         - "maybe"

-The above will be translated into calling the program in question with the options "--my-option yes --my-option no --my-option maybe".
+The above will be translated into calling the program in question with the options `--my-option yes --my-option no --my-option maybe`.

 Options
 -------

-By default, the 'Options' section of the makefile contains the following:
+By default, the `Options` section of the makefile contains the following:

 .. literalinclude:: makefile.yaml
     :language: yaml
     :linenos:
+    :lineno-start: 2
-    :lines: 2-107
+    :lines: 2-113

 General Options